cablehead/levee/docs/http.md

     Convenience to consume the entire response body and return it as a string.

+- `tobuffer([buf])`

+    Convenience to stream the entire response body into a buffer.
+If the optional *buf* is not provided, a new buffer will be created and returned.

 - `save(name)`

     Convenience to stream the entire response body to the given filename.